Apicoectomy treatment in Rockford, IL

 Why would I need endodontic surgery?

 Drs.
-McGarry, Branklin, Sahib and Sieraski can perform an Apicoectomy to relieve pain and save your natural teeth!
+McGarry, Branklin, Sahib or Sieraski can perform an Apicoectomy to relieve pain and save your natural teeth!

 What is an apicoectomy?